“It’s the stories we’re after. We love the stories and the artifacts can tell the stories.” – Dan Elliott |

 Left: A small sampling of the estate’s shoe collection.
 Right: Souvenirs and lamps galore.

-It’s amazing how much you can learn about a person’s life through the things they accumulate!
+This room was completely filled with original paintings, frames, and other decorative items.
+It’s amazing how much you can learn about a person’s life through the things they accumulate! |

 Despite the three-story (plus basement) setup, a combination of small hallways and tons of people made for a slightly-confined room-to-room browsing experience.
 Nevertheless, I did find a few cute things, which are now hanging out at my place and beginning their journey with a new set of owners.
 Can you tell I have a slight, sympathetic attachment to man-made objects?